ChainSafe/ChainBridge/README.md

 ### Keystore

-To manage key ChainBridge uses a keystore specificed with the `--keystore <path>` flag.
+To manage keys ChainBridge uses a keystore specificed with the `--keystore <path>` flag.
 By default it uses `./keys`.
-The addresses specified in the config will be used to identify which keys to load.
+The public key specified in the config will be used to identify which keys to load.

 Keys can be managed with the `account` sub-command.
 Please see `chainbridge account --help` for documentation.